Skip to main content

 Goals and commitments

-The outcomes the scope is accountable for — anchors the plan so priorities don't drift into activity without direction
+The outcomes the Workspace is accountable for — anchors the plan so priorities don't drift into activity without direction

 Priorities